Learnosity/learnosity-sdk-java/README.md

 ## Installation
 Installation can be done in three ways:

 1.)
-Download LearnositySdkJavaAll.jar and add to your build path.
+Download the jar in directory learnosity-sdk-java/Dist/All/ and add to your build path.
 All the required libraries are included in this jar.

 2.)
-Download LearnositySdkJavaLight.jar and add to your build path.
-This requires the external libraries which can be found in Dist/Light/RequiredJars
+Download the jar in learnosity-sdk-java/Dist/Light/ and add to your build path.
+This requires the external libraries which can be found in learnosity-sdk-java/Dist/Light/RequiredJars

 3.)
 Download the source code and integrate into your project.
-This requires the external libraries which can be found in Dist/Light/RequiredJars
+This requires the external libraries which can be found in learnosity-sdk-java/Dist/Light/RequiredJars

 ## Test